-ESA (European Space Agency) remains the primary tool and partner for Latvia in supporting innovative companies and researchers in the development of leading technologies for commercial use in the global space market.
+ESA remains the primary tool and partner for Latvia in supporting innovative companies and researchers in the development of leading technologies for commercial use in the global space market.
 This collaboration also secures the local talent with valuable research and business linkages with other space organisations, building a collaborative platform where high-reliability and performance technologies are developed to serve both the space sector and other markets that could benefit from these technologies but are not necessarily operating in the space industry.

 It is important to highlight that ESA carries out an industrial policy - known as the "GeoReturn".
 It is a fundamental pillar enshrined in the ESA convention.
 In other words, ESA undertakes to award industrial contracts to the member states or associate states in a ratio equalling the relative financial contributions which they make.
-As a simplified illustration, if Latvia contributes 10% of the funding of an Earth Observation programme, then ESA aims to award about 10% of the value of the contracts for this programme to the Latvian industry.
-This is a major incentive for smaller European countries to be a member of ESA, as the benefit back to the country is directly related to the investment in ESA with a high level of certainty.
-The GeoReturn principle ensures all member nations have opportunities in developing expertise in high-tech sectors.
+As a simplified illustration, if Latvia's contribution to an Earth Observation programme amounts to 10% of the programme's total funding, then ESA aims to award about 10% of the value of the contracts for this programme to the Latvian industry.
+This is a major incentive for smaller European countries to be a member of ESA, as the benefit to be brought back to the country is directly related to the investment in ESA with a high level of certainty.
+The GeoReturn principle ensures that all member nations have opportunities in developing expertise in high-tech sectors.

-In the last ESA Council at Ministerial Level (called Space19+) committed the biggest ever budget with total subscriptions amounting to EUR 14.4 billion - substantially increasing funding allocation for ESA's basic science and technology programme.
+In the last ESA Council at Ministerial Level 2022 (called CM22), the member states committed the biggest ever budget with total subscriptions amounting to EUR 16,9 billion - substantially increasing funding allocation for ESA's science and technology programme.